hgcl/clara-le/pages/posts/38-hiking-eating-harvesting.md

 St-Melany also has an artist-themed hike that guides you through amazing landscapes.
 The only drawback is that the entire loop is 5–6 hours long.
 That hike is therefore the longest I have ever done (yes, I'm weak).
 I am happy to announce, that although I almost gave up in the middle, I still successfully completed the loop without crying.

-Plus, a great thing about doing that hike end of September is that we were able to nimble on lots of wild grapes on the way!
+Plus, a great thing about doing that hike end of September is that we were able to nibble on lots of wild grapes on the way!

 ## Activity \#2: eating nougat

-On Monday, Robin had a doctor appointment in Montélimar, a legit—albeit small—city one hour drive away.
+On Monday, Robin had a doctor appointment in Montélimar, a legit (albeit small) city one hour drive away.
 So, we thought that it would be nice to spend the day there, doing some city-related activities.

 The idea was nice.
 The only problem was that it was a _Monday_.
 And French cities are _dead_ on Mondays.
 In short, all the nice restaurants, coffee shops, museums (nah, kidding), book stores, even libraries we wanted to visit were all closed (sob).